confluentinc/ksql/docs/developer-guide/joins/partition-data.md

 When you create a table by using a CREATE TABLE AS SELECT statement, the key of the resulting table is determined as follows:

-- If the FROM clause contains a stream, the statement must have a GROUP BY clause, and the grouping columns determine the key of the resulting table.
+- If the statement contains neither a JOIN nor GROUP BY clause, the key type of the resulting table matches the key type of the source table, and the name matches the source unless the projection defines an alias for the column.
-    - When grouping by a single column or expression, the type of `ROWKEY` in the resulting stream matches the type of the column or expression.
-    - When grouping by multiple columns or expressions, the type of `ROWKEY` in the resulting stream is an [SQL `STRING`](../../concepts/schemas).
-- If the FROM clause contains only tables and no GROUP BY clause, the key is copied over from the key of the table(s) in the FROM clause.
+- If the statement contains a JOIN and no GROUP BY clause, the key type of the resulting table matches the type of the join columns.
+The key name is defined by these conditions:
+    - FULL OUTER joins and joins on expressions other than column references have a system-generated name in the form `KSQL_COL_n`, where `n` is a positive integer, unless the projection defines an alias for the column.
+    - For other joins that contain at least one column reference in their join criteria, the name matches the leftmost column reference in the join criteria.
-- If the FROM clause contains only tables and has a GROUP BY clause, the grouping columns determine the key of the resulting table.
+- If the statement contains a GROUP BY clause, the grouping columns determine the key of the resulting table.
-    - When grouping by a single column or expression, the type of `ROWKEY` in the resulting stream matches the type of the column or expression.
+    - When grouping by a single column or STRUCT field, the name of the key column in the resulting table matches the name of the column or field, unless the projection includes an alias for the column or field.
+The type of the key column matches the column or field.
+    - When grouping by a single expression that is not a column or STRUCT field, the resulting table has a system-generated key column name in the form `KSQL_COL_n`, where `n` is a positive integer, unless the projection contains an alias for the expression.
+The type of the column matches the result of the expression.
-    - When grouping by multiple columns or expressions, the type of `ROWKEY` in the resulting stream is an [SQL `STRING`](../../concepts/schemas).
+    - When grouping by multiple expressions, the resulting table has a system-generated key name in the form `KSQL_COL_n`, where `n` is a positive integer.
+The type of the column is a [SQL `STRING`](../../concepts/schemas), containing the grouping expressions concatenated together.

 The following example shows a `users` table joined with a `clicks` stream on the `userId` column.
 The `users` table has the correct primary key `userId` that coincides with the joining column.
-But the `clicks` stream doesn't have a defined key, and ksqlDB must repartition it on the joining column (`userId`) and assign the key before performing the join.
+But the `clicks` stream doesn't have a defined key, so ksqlDB repartitions it on the joining column (`userId`) to assign the key before performing the join.

 ```sql
     -- clicks stream, with an unknown key.